Nature40/BatRack/docs/index.md

 The following flowchart illustrates the program flow of the audio and vhf unit.
 Here the individual decisions are shown as well as the influence of configuration options on the behavior of the algorithm.
-Here it can also be taken that the configuration options offer the possibility of adapting the behavior to the quite special needs.
+This also shows that the flexible configuration options make it possible to adapt BatRack to a wide range of applications.

 ![Flowchart of audio and video unit](flowchart.pdf)